Last Updated on October 16, 2018 by Michael Joseph

 - Ensure the immune system is functioning optimally.

-Cottage cheese is incredibly protein-dense, and it provides around 12 grams of protein per 100 grams (which is also 12 grams per 100 calories).
+Cottage cheese provides more protein-per-serving than most other cheese, and it provides around 12 grams of protein per 100 grams (which is also 12 grams per 100 calories).

 This protein density is on a similar level to red meats such as beef and lamb.